neerajt/covid19-new-total-plot-tool/README.md

 - [ ] Allow for multiple locations on chart
 - [ ] UI for selecting location(s)
 - [ ] Deploy to heroku
+- [ ] Add logging to front end and/or back end

 ### Development summary